guang-yng/guang-yng.github.io/content/publication/ding-2023/index.md

   drastically cutting down computation and storage costs.
 In general, it demonstrates that large-scale models could be effectively stimulated by the optimization of a few parameters.
-Despite the various designs, here we discuss and analyse the approaches under a more consistent and accessible term `delta-tuning', where `delta' a mathematical notation often used to denote changes, is borrowed to refer to the portion of parameters that are `changed' during training.
+Despite the various designs, here we discuss and analyse the approaches under a more consistent and accessible term 'delta-tuning', where 'delta' a mathematical notation often used to denote changes, is borrowed to refer to the portion of parameters that are 'changed' during training.
 We formally describe the problem and propose a unified categorization criterion for existing delta-tuning methods to explore their correlations and differences.
 We also discuss the theoretical principles underlying the effectiveness of delta-tuning and interpret them from the perspectives of optimization